Realization of superabsorption by time reversal of superradiance

-For the enhanced absorption by the superradiant state atoms to be called ``super'' absorption, the absorption rate of the superradiant state should be much faster than that of the ground state.
+For the enhanced absorption by the superradiant-state atoms to be called ``super'' absorption, the absorption rate of the superradiant state should be much faster than that of the ground state.
 In Fig.~\ref{fig:SR/SA/GND}{\bf b}, the superradiant state atoms clearly give faster absorption than the ground state atoms.
-Since a part of photons leaks out due to the cavity decay, for a fair comparison we define the absorption ratio as the number of {\it absorbed} photons for a given time interval $t_{\rm ab}\le t_0$ to the total number of photons initially prepared in the cavity.
-Assuming the cavity decay follows the Lindblad equation, we can calculate the number of cavity-decayed photons by numerically integrating the expression $\Gamma_c\int_{0}^{t_{\rm ab}} \expval{n(t)} dt$ (the integral corresponding to the gray shaded areas in Fig.~\ref{fig:SR/SA/GND}{\bf b}).
-Taking the numbers of cavity-decayed photons into account, we obtain the absorption ratio of 75\% for the superabsorption and 37\% for the ordinary absorption.
-Simple algebra in Supplementary Note 2 shows we need 3.4 times more atoms in the ordinary absorption in order to achieve the same absorption ratio as the superabsorption.
-Furthermore, it is shown in Supplementary Note 3 that the effective optical depth -- an equivalent free-space optical depth -- for superabsorption is larger than that of the ordinary absorption by a factor proportional to $N$.
+Since a part of photons leaks out due to the cavity decay, for a fair comparison we define the absorption ratio $r_{\rm ab}$ as the number of {\it absorbed} photons for a given time interval $t_{\rm ab}$ to the total number of photons initially prepared in the cavity.
+We can calculate the number of cavity-decayed photons by numerically integrating the expression $2\gamma_{\rm c}\int_{0}^{t_{\rm ab}} \expval{\hat{n}(t)} dt$.
+Taking the numbers of cavity-decayed photons into account, with the integral corresponding to the grey shaded areas in Fig.~\ref{fig:SR/SA/GND}{\bf b}, we obtain the absorption ratios $r_{\rm SA}=0.85\pm0.07$ for the superabsorption (SA) and $r_{\rm OA}=0.37\pm0.07$ for the ordinary absorption (OA).
+Simple algebra (see Supplementary Note 3) shows we need 5.2 times more atoms for the ordinary absorption in order to achieve the same absorption ratio as the superabsorption in Fig.~\ref{fig:SR/SA/GND}{\bf b}.